wp-plugins/cticker/readme.txt

 Tested up to: 4.1.1
 Stable tag: 1.0

-CTickers is an awesome, super lightweight plug-in for your WordPress website which allow you to show your Post or News as a Ticker.
+CTicker is an awesome, super lightweight plugin for your WordPress website which allow you to show your Post or News as a Ticker.

 == Description ==